ietf-wg-cellar/matroska-specification/tags_iana.md

 * `binary`: the value of the Tag is stored in `TagBinary`,

+UTF-8 Matroska Tag Names are to be allocated according to the "Specification Required" policy [@!RFC8126].

 * `nested`: the tag doesn't contain a value, only nested tags inside.

 UTF-8 Matroska Tag Names are to be allocated according to the "Specification Required" policy [@!RFC8126].